 Real foods are minimally processed and traditionally prepared.

 Real foods are whole or minimally processed, meaning that they are not refined or artificial.
 So

 - Join our community and get tips, recipes, and discounts delivered to your inbox.
 Join the community here.

 - Visit a farmers market to fill your fridge with plenty of seasonal vegetables and fruits.
 Check out this post for tips on shopping farmers markets.

 - Try simmering some homemade bone broth.
 Bone broth is is rich in gelatin, contains a small amount of minerals, and is a deeply nourishing addition to your kitchen.
-You can make homemade chicken bone broth, turkey bone broth or beef stock very easily at home.

 - Try making some fermented vegetables.
 Fermented foods, like sauerkraut, kimchi, and even real hot sauce, are a great source of beneficial bacteria and B vitamins.
 They're also fun to make.